-While virtually everyone has his or her own version, those who have the foresight to bring one to pot-lucks or other gatherings are hailed and celebrated, especially when it is a particularly good recipe.
+Virtually everyone has his or her own version.
+Those who have the foresight to bring one to pot-lucks or other gatherings are hailed and celebrated, especially when it is a particularly good recipe.

 Down here, tomato pie recipes are much more like the name suggests: tomato with other fillings, almost always including mayonnaise and cheese, in a pie crust.

 Origins of the Southern Tomato Pie

 Let’s be honest: like with the origins of barbecue itself, there is no clear answer to who developed the recipe or even where the southern tomato pie originated.
 The best we might be able to answer is when tomato pie entered southern culture.